 - TDS on Interest @ 10%

-The Interest Rate to be paid on these Tax Saving Fixed Deposit is decided by the Bank with whom the Investment has been made and most banks are paying Interest in the range of 8.5%-9%.
+The Interest Rate to be paid on these Tax Saving Fixed Deposit is decided by the Bank with whom the Investment has been made.
 You can check here the rates being offered by various banks.

 Effective Annualised Interest Rate on Tax Saving Fixed Deposit